abirchler/jquery.add-remove/README.md

 * modifyId: Function used to modify the ids of elements.
 Passed the old id and the row number
 * modifyName: Function used to modify the names of elements.
 Passed the old name and row number
 * autoFocus: Put focus on first input of newly added row
+* clearValues: Clears the values from input elements when adding a new row

 ## Example Usage ##